 - 1. The parties agree that the purpose of pay equity is to eliminate gender-based wage discrimination. - 2.
 Pay equity shall be achieved through a plan to compare the relative value of jobs. - 3.
 As part of the pay equity review, the parties will review the pay grid; the increment structure (in addition to the adjustment to the increment structure which is directed below under the heading Interim Pay Equity Adjustments); and the number of job classes and benchmarks. - 4.
 The parties are committed to implementing pay equity changes as quickly as possible.
 The parties recognize that pay equity cannot be achieved in one collective agreement, and agree to a joint implementation process commencing April 1, 1991, to put in place a pay equity plan.
-To that end, in addition to all other provisions of this pay equity article, it is agreed that commencing April 1, 1994, an annual amount of not less than one percent (1%) of the total salaries of the bargaining unit shall be applied to the achievement of pay equity (provided that the full one percent (1%) is required to achieve pay equity in the final year).
+To that end, in addition to all other provisions of this pay equity article, it is agreed that commencing April 1, 1994, an annual amount of not less than one percent (1%) of the total salaries of the bargaining unit shall he applied to the achievement of pay equity (provided that the full one percent (1%) is required to achieve pay equity in the final year).

-Pay equity increases of one percent (1%) shall be effective May 1, 2001; one and one-half percent (1.5%) effective April 1, 2002, and one and two-tenths percent (1.2%) effective April 1, 2003.
+Pay equity increases of one percent (1%) shall be effective May I, 2001; one and one-half percent (1.5%) effective April 1, 2002, and one and two-tenths percent (1.2%) effective April 1, 2003.
+Papequity increases of one percent (1%) shall be effective on April 1, 2004 and on April 1, 2005.
 The 1994 and 1995 pay equity increases shall be applied consistent with the above paragraph.